 Cell Structure and Function

-The cell contains cytoplasm with proteins and nucleic acids, which is bounded by a membrane.
-Under a microscope, most plant and animal cells are visible, and their dimensions range from 1-100 µm.
+The cell contains cytoplasm with proteins and different nucleic acids, which is bounded by a membrane.
+Under a microscope, most animal and plant cells are visible, and their dimensions range from 1-100 µm.
 The number of cells varies from species to species.
 The human contains about 4×1013 cells.
 The smallest known cell is a tiny single-celled bacterium, known as Mycoplasma, which is 0.2 μm in diameter.

 Definition of cell